sunfishcode/wasm-reference-manual/WebAssembly.md

 interpreted appropriately when they appear as operands.
 Compiler optimizations that introduce changes to the effective precision, rounding, or range of any computation are not permitted.
-Implementations are not permitted to contract or fuse operations to elide intermediate rouding steps.
+Implementations are not permitted to contract or fuse operations to elide intermediate rounding steps.
 All numeric results are deterministic, as are the rules for how NaNs are handled as operands and for when NaNs are to be generated as results.
 The only floating-point nondeterminism is in the specific bit-patterns of NaN result values.